Decawave/uwb-apps/README.md

 ```

-5. On the first dwm1001-dev Build the Two Way Ranging (twr_tag) Applicaitons for the DWM1000 hardware platform.
-The mynewt-dw1000-app is already configured for the dwm1001 target, however for completeness the first two command below assign and create the target platform.
-The load command compiled the project and loads the image on the target platform.
+5. On the first dwm1001-dev board build the Two-Way-Ranging (twr_tag) applicaitons for the DWM1001 module.
+The build command compiled the project and loads the image on the target platform.

 (executed from the mynewt-dw1000-app directory).